c0de0x/blocs/doc/translation_strings_policy.md

 During a string freeze (often before a major release), no translation strings are to be added, modified or removed.

-This can be checked by executing `make translate` in the `src` directory, then verifying that `dexergi_en.ts` remains unchanged.
+This can be checked by executing `make translate` in the `src` directory, then verifying that `bitstats_en.ts` remains unchanged.